xregistry/spec/core/spec.md

   `SINGULARid` of the entity.

-  When this URL references a Resource or Version, and the Resource has the `hasdocument` model aspect set to `true`, then it MUST include `$meta` appended to its `SINGULARid` if the request asked for the serialization of the xRegistry metadata.
-This would happen when `$meta` was used in the request, or when the Resource (or Version) is included in the serialization of a parent entity.
+  When this URL references a Resource or Version, and the Resource has the `hasdocument` model aspect set to `true`, then it MUST include `$json` appended to its `SINGULARid` if the request asked for the serialization of the xRegistry metadata.
+This would happen when `$json` was used in the request, or when the Resource (or Version) is included in the serialization of a parent entity.

-  If the Resource or Version has the `hasdocument` model aspect set to `false`, then this URL MUST be appended with `$meta` only if the request was directed at the Resource or Version and included `$meta`.
-Otherwise in all other situations `$meta` MUST NOT be included.
+  If the Resource or Version has the `hasdocument` model aspect set to `false`, then this URL MUST be appended with `$json` only if the request was directed at the Resource or Version and included `$json`.
+Otherwise in all other situations `$json` MUST NOT be included.

 - Constraints:
   - MUST be a non-empty absolute URL.